mainlp/escoxlmr/README.md

 # Licensing
 ___

-This work is licensed under a Creative Commons Attribution 4.0 International License.
+This work is licensed under an Apache 2.0 License